TeamBrot/client/README.md

 - probability
 - combi

+### Bash-Script

+Run `./test_internal.sh` to start mutltiple games.
+This can be useful to test different parameters or to run statistical analytics.

+Just change the script for your purposes.

 ## Playing on the official server

 To play on the official server, the environment variables `URL`, `TIME_URL` and `KEY` have to be set to the appropriate values:

 `URL="wss://msoll.de/spe_ed" TIME_URL="https://msoll.de/spe_ed_time" KEY="<key>" ./client`

+### Bash-Script

+You can also run `./test_api.sh` to play multiple games without having to restart the client manually.

+The default client is the `combi` client.
+You can change that by setting the variable `client` directly in the script.

 ## Docker

 To build the docker image, run `docker build . -t spe_ed`.

 To run the client container, run `docker run -e URL="wss://msoll.de/spe_ed" -e TIME_URL="https://msoll.de/spe_ed_time" -e KEY="<key>" spe_ed`